MozzarellaARC/polymating_user_guide/README.md

 ![1 0_Guide_Johnny_256](https://github.com/user-attachments/assets/c3fb3c70-3c2e-4c3a-b97a-d9af572b3bb0)

-Before we start, I want to give explanation of what is Polymating, it is a Blender retopology addon, that uses a system of that similar to Blender Shrinkwrap modifier, but instead of a non-destructive way of retopology, Polymating updates all vertices transformation in realtime, Why? it is originaly made to tackle a single problem which is user event mismatch, and as it grows Polymating try to tackle another problem which is integrations.
-As you can see Blender currently have 3 main modelling mode; object-mode, edit-mode and sculpt-mode and there is an abundance of tools that artists can use not to mention the amount of other modelling addon that the artists have.
-Polymating can integrates to most of those tools because at the core of Retopology pipeline is the projection of vertices and edge flow, Polymating focus on that.
+Before we start, I want to explain what Polymating is.
+It is a Blender retopology addon that uses a system similar to Blender's Shrinkwrap modifier.
+However, instead of a non-destructive retopology approach, Polymating updates all vertex transformations in real-time.
+Why?
+It was originally created to tackle a single problem: user event mismatch.
+As it evolved, Polymating began addressing another issue: integration.

+As you know, Blender currently has three main modeling modes: Object Mode, Edit Mode, and Sculpt Mode.
+There is also an abundance of tools artists can use, not to mention the number of other modeling addons available.
+Polymating integrates with most of these tools because, at the core of the retopology pipeline, lies the projection of vertices and edge flow.
+This is where Polymating focuses its development.

 Let's get started!!!